diegodaem/HSR-Index/data_requirements.md

 ### 2. 🧬 All Genetic Coordinates
 **File**: `All_coordinates.csv`
-**Description**: Corresponds to all the geographic coordinates of all the genetic sequences available for COI, in GenBank or Boldsystems.
+**Description**: Represents the complete set of geographic coordinates for all available COI gene sequences of the target taxonomic group, obtained from GenBank and BOLD Systems.
 **Format**: CSV with UTF-8 encoding

 | Column | Type | Description | Example | Required |